sebastianspicker/notewitness/README.md

 - The older setup fragments have been reduced to the useful parts.

 ## Development
-- Reduced surprise in the release release checks.
+- Reduced surprise in the workbench release checks.

+- The older setup fragments have been reduced to the useful parts.

 ## Current Focus
 Prefer narrow maintenance work over broad rewrites.

 Use the next review to check behavior before adding surface area.
+Keep the next pass focused on verification and smaller changes.
 ## Features
 - Shaped evidence into a usable first pass during exploration work.